Work Methods in Biographical Counseling According to R. Steiner’s Book:

 It is possible to strengthen will power through designated exercises.
-For example, one may consciously execute sensual will exercises: listen attentively to surrounding sounds, sensing our foot on the ground, feeling the touch of fabric on our hand.
+For example, one may consciously execute sensory will exercises: listen attentively to surrounding sounds, sensing our foot on the ground, feeling the touch of fabric on our hand.
 Namely, learn to connect impression, sensing and thinking (Steiner dedicates a whole chapter to that in his book “How to Acquire Knowledge of Higher Worlds”!).

 Emotional dependence and vulnerability indicate that some parts of our ‘I’ are external to us.